YasuakiHonda/maxima-jupyter-asdf-sbcl/README.md

 # maxima-jupyter-asdf-sbcl
-Dockerfile of maxima built on sbcl with maxima-jupyter and maxima-asdf support
+Dockerfile of Maxima CAS built on sbcl with maxima-jupyter and maxima-asdf support